tanasecosminromeo/pdfmaker-service/README.md

 Future releases
 ==
+1. Add error logging & clean code
-1. Will add custom compression.
+2. Will add custom compression.
 Check https://gist.github.com/firstdoit/6390547 for more info
-2. Will create a composer package to streamline the usage of this service
+3. Will create a composer package to streamline the usage of this service
-3. Will remove the docker-compose dependency so it will run only with docker
+4. Will remove the docker-compose dependency so it will run only with docker